Have you ever been to an education fair? What was it like? Did you manage to get the information you need?

-Parking is a common issue that many of us Malaysians face especially during events that spark the interest of many, such as an education fair.
-More often than not, when it comes to attending these expositions, you’ll have to get into alert mode (after getting yelled at by mum) and look out for any tiny spaces you can fit your car into.
+Parking is a common issue that many of us Malaysians face, especially at highly coveted events, such as an education fair.
+More often than not, when it comes to attending these expositions, you’ll have to get into alert mode (after getting yelled at by mum) and look out for any tiny spaces to squeeze your car into.

-And if luck is not on your side, you’ll have to settle with parking the car several miles away from the fair and walk under the scorching heat.
-The worse thing that could happen at this point is if it pours heavily!
+And if luck is not on your side, you’ll have to park your car miles away and walk under the scorching heat or worse still — heavy rain!

 #2.
 The halls are packed like sardines